IgniteUI/igniteui-docfx/en/components/query-builder.md

 ### Search value

-The search value of a condition can be templated using the [`igxQueryBuilderSearchValue`]({environment:angularApiUrl}/classes/igxquerybuildersearchvaluetemplatedirective.html) directive, applied to a `<ng-template>` inside of the `igx-query-builder`'s body:
+The search value of a condition can be templated using the [`igxQueryBuilderSearchValue`]({environment:angularApiUrl}/classes/igxquerybuildersearchvaluetemplatedirective.html) directive, applied to an `<ng-template>` inside of the `igx-query-builder`'s body:

 ```html
 <igx-query-builder #queryBuilder [entities]="this.entities">